mcMMO-Dev/mcmmo-wiki-repo/home.md

 # mcMMO Wiki

 Welcome to the mcMMO wiki.

+> A gentle reminder that **anyone** can edit this wiki, and I would *sincerely* appreciate any volunteers from the community to help bring pages up to date.
+{.is-warning}

 The pages on this wiki can be edited by the community on [our wiki git repo](https://github.com/mcMMO-Dev/mcmmo-wiki-repo) hosted on GitHub.
 It would be wonderful if you would make any contribution to help us get the wiki up to date.